 When Did Recreational Drugs Emerge?

 We think of recreational drugs as being a phenomenon that has emerged relatively recently.
 However, the use of drugs, other than medicinal purposes, has existed from antiquity.
 The purpose was sometimes not only for enjoyment but also integrated with religious practice.
-The mix of many pleasures with drug use has also been a consistent pattern across time.
+The recreational use of drugs has been a fairly consistent phenomenon throughout recorded history and most likely much longer.

 Which drugs did humans use in the Ancient Middle East?